-BRPD covering downtown parade routes
+Baton Rouge police beef up security for Mardi Gras parades, suggest early arrival for free parking

 "That's working out well.
 Now we've got three officers on A shift and B shift rotation patrolling the streets at night now," he said.

 Parking is another important element to consider for parades downtown.
-If you plan to park downtown, get there early because free space is limited.
+If you plan to park downtown, arrive early because free space is limited.

 You can find a list of parades here: https://www.wbrz.com/news/baton-rouge-mardi-gras-schedule-released/